-Following the pandemic, our pubs are once again bringing people together in safe and supportive spaces so they can connect.
+Our pubs bring people together in a safe and supportive space so they can connect.
 We pride ourselves in creating inclusive environments whereby people from all walks of life enjoy their leisure time at our pubs and feel safe and supported.
-As part of this, we ensure all of our spaces have rooms that are adapted for people with disabilities.
+As part of this, we ensure our spaces have rooms that are adapted for people with disabilities where possible.

 We put considerable efforts behind making sure our customers are well cared for and safe in our venues.
 Our staff are trained in safeguarding practices to ensure our customers' comfort and well-being.
-Many enhanced health and safety measures which were introduced during the COVID-19 pandemic have remained to prioritise the safety of our customers.

-There have been no instances of non-compliance with regulations or voluntary codes relating to customer health and safety throughout the reporting year.
+There have been no instances of noncompliance with regulations or voluntary codes relating to customer health and safety throughout the reporting year.

-We also encourage responsible drinking practices across all our pubs, including training on serving alcohol responsibly and offering better availability of low and non-alcoholic drinks products.
+We encourage responsible drinking practices across all our pubs, including training on serving alcohol responsibly and offering better availability of low and non-alcoholic drinks products.

 Shifts in consumer preferences combined with the changing profile of the high street, have blurred the lines between pubs, restaurants, cafes and coffee shops.

 Customers are now able to have a breakfast in a pub or dinner in a coffee shop.
 We stay updated on changing customer preferences and behaviours in this industry to deliver the best possible value and offering to our customers.
-We have diversified our menus. developing them individually across our pubs and offer good value across a wide range of choice.
+We have diversified our menus, developing them individually across our pubs and offer good value across a wide range of choice.

 Following the importance of ESG, and ensuring we reduce our impact on the environment, we have introduced healthier, vegetarian and vegan options in each pub to broaden the appeal to a wider range of customers and support them in making more sustainable life choices.

-We have recently developed our City Club app which is an important way of communicating to our customers about local events in the surrounding communities.
+The City Club app is an important way of communicating to our customers about local events in the surrounding communities.
 Our City Club App is used to communicate local events, charities and companies to our customers in the surrounding communities.